hestabroo/SpotifyWrapped/SpotifyDownloadInstructions.md

 <u>**Extended Play History Download Instructions**<u>

-In order to power this tool, you'll need a log of your full Spotify play history - and Spotify really buries it.
+In order to power this tool, you'll need a log of your full Spotify play history.
 When you click the link below, you will be redicted to Spotify's official website.

 1. Sign in if you aren't already
 2. From your profile in the top right, click **Account**